 April 14, 1999, provided a handful of big milestones as the 1998-99 regular season neared its completion.
 First, the New Jersey Devils tied an NHL record for road wins in a season with a 2-1 win at the Buffalo Sabres.
 They shared the record set by the 1976-77 and 1977-78 Canadiens.
 Martin Brodeur became the first goaltender in franchise history to win 200 games.

 Hall of Fame head coach Scotty Bowman recorded his 1,100th career NHL victory in the Red Wings 4-2 win against the visiting Nashville Predators.
-Bowman is the only coach to ever win more than 1,000 games and he would retire three years later with 1,244 wins.
+Bowman is the only coach ever to win more than 1,000 games and he retired three years later with 1,244 wins.

 Stanley Cup Playoff Milestones